 Similar to the legal disclaimers, a waiver can ease your path for reviewing credit, limiting the extension of credit and collecting on unpaid debt.
 Simply stated, a waiver clause voluntarily gives up the applicant’s legal right or privilege.
 A waiver must be clearly written.

 Secure your debt

 If your applicant has less-than-perfect credit, you may consider requesting that they offer an asset or property as collateral to secure their debt.
 This will allow you a method of recovery should they fail to pay their debt.
 You may offer unsecured credit to applicants with a strong financial history.

 Allow our skilled attorneys to help you

 Preparing a credit application is no small feat, and simply using a form found on the internet does not allow you to include all the necessary items listed above.
-The experienced commercial collections attorneys at Law Offices of Alan M. Cohen LLC know how to tailor your application form to your business and your needs.
+The experienced commercial collections attorneys at Law Offices of Alan M. Cohen & Associates LLC know how to tailor your application form to your business and your needs.
 To schedule an appointment to discuss your credit and collection issues, call us at 508-763-6604 or send us an email today.